Main content start

 Cheng Lyu studied physics and computational biology at Peking University and went on to a doctorate in neuroscience at the Rockefeller University, where his experimental research yielded discoveries about how the brains of fruit files help them better navigate in space via vector computations.
 As a Stanford Science Fellow, Lyu will study how neural circuits, specifically the fly’s olfactory circuit, are assembled during the brain’s development.
 He enjoys teaching and is eager to be a mentor to young scientists.

 Rong Ma is interested in using nanotechnology to answer questions in cell biology.
 After studying environmental science, Ma earned a doctorate at Emory University with research bridging chemistry and biophysics to investigate T cells, which defend against infections and cancer.
-As a Science Fellow, Ma will collaborate with researchers in medicine and chemistry to pursue breakthroughs in immunotherapy and cancer immunology.
-She is a co-founder and board member of the International Graduate Students and Scholars group at Emory.
-Ma was recently awarded the Michelson Prize for Human Immunology and Vaccine Research.
+As a Science Fellow, Ma collaborates with researchers in medicine and bioengineering to pursue breakthroughs in immunotherapy and cancer immunology.
+Ma was awarded the Michelson Prize for Human Immunology and Vaccine Research in 2021.

 Faculty host: Jacob Fox